apache/nano/README.md

 ### db.view(designname, viewname, [params], [callback])

-calls a view of the specified design with optional querystring additions `params`.
+calls a view of the specified design with optional query string additions `params`.

 ``` js